JJ/Test-Text/README.md

 total.

 how can I use it?
 ---

-1. Save the files you want to be tested to a single directory, using `.markdown`, `.txt` or `.md` extensions.
+1. Save the files you want to be tested to a single directory called `text`, using `.markdown`, `.txt` or `.md` extensions.
 That directory will also hold the `words.dic` where you will save real words that are not included in the general dictionary.
 That's your personal dictionary, for short.